This agreement is for the purpose of running an efficient and effective online school.

 Parental Responsibility: Parents are expected to take primary responsibility for the student’s education.
 This includes monitoring student exams as needed, and providing a level of accountability for attendance, class behavior and completion of assigned work.
 Parents are also expected to procure and provide all required equipment and materials needed for each registered course along with providing an environment conducive to active participation in the online classroom free of distractions (either for the student or for others in the class).
 Students are encouraged to grow in their independent ability to take personal responsibility for completion and on-time submission of assignments, including conformity to any required formats.

 Fees, Payment & Refunds: The tuition may vary by class as specified in the registration system.
-The total cost can be paid by credit card at the time of registration, but for full year classes there is an alternative payment plan (see below); the following withdrawal & refund policy applies for full-year registrations:
+The total cost can be paid by credit card at the time of registration, but for full year classes there is an alternative payment plan (see below).
+The following withdrawal & refund policy applies:

-- Course cancellations within 2 weeks of registration will receive a 100% refund.
+- Course cancellations within 2 weeks of registration and prior to August 15, 2017 will receive a 100% refund.

-- Cancellation requests requests received prior to June 1, 2016, will receive a 75% refund.
+- Cancelation requests received prior to June 1, 2017, will receive a 75% refund.

-- Cancellation requests received after May 31, 2016, and before July 1 will receive a 50% refund.
+- Cancelation requests received after May 31, 2017, and before July 1 will receive a 50% refund.

 - Course changes may be made during the month of June for a $50 admin fee per course, except that the fee will be waived for the first such change request for each student (regardless of the number of course changes involved).